Uni-/uni-.github.com/cv/en-us/index.md

 **Service Engineer,** Sep 2017 – *current*; *currently* 3<sup>5</sup>/<sub>12</sub> yrs.
 Clova ([🔗](<https://clova.ai/ko>)), **Naver Corp.,** Rep. of Korea.

-:information_source: Clova (*currently* branded as capitalized “CLOVA”) is a series of AI-tech services (for customers, such as voice UI “assistant” with NLP) or solutions (for companies).
+ℹ️ Clova (*currently* branded as capitalized “CLOVA”) is a series of AI-tech services (for customers, such as voice UI “assistant” with NLP) or solutions (for companies).

 TBU.

 **Service Engineer Intern,** Jul 2017 – Aug 2017; 7 wks.
 SmartEditor ([🔗](<https://smarteditor.naver.com/>)), **Naver Corp.,** Rep. of Korea.

-:information_source: SmartEditor is a series of rich text editor component commonly used in web &amp; mobile services from Naver.
+ℹ️ SmartEditor is a series of rich text editor component commonly used in web &amp; mobile services from Naver.

 A short project about the architectural pattern for mobile applications.